Hawker Hurricane: Turning radius of Hurricane and other Battle of Britain fighters

 An aircraft's minimum turning radius cannot be quoted as a single number since it varies with altitude and loading.
 Accurate historical data are sparse because they were not published at the time, presumably for security reasons, or later for lack of archival research.

 In May 1940 a Messerschmitt Bf 109E3 captured by French forces was tested against a Hurricane, both flown by British pilots.
-The pilots reported that the Messerschmitt was faster than the Hurricane,and could out-climb and out-dive it, but could not turn as well.
+The pilots reported that the Messerschmitt was faster than the Hurricane, and could out-climb and out-dive it, but could not turn as well.
 In climbing and diving turns at high speed, although the Bf 109 was placed line astern to start with, it could not keep the Hurricane in its gunsights and the latter was able to get onto its tail in only four turns.
 However, these trials were restricted to below 15,000 feet owing to lack of oxygen equipment.

-Likewise, a RAF Fighter Command report stated that "the Hurricane will easily out-turn the Spitfire in a simple tailchase, and bring guns to bear in two or three turns".
+Likewise, an RAF Fighter Command report stated that "the Hurricane will easily out-turn the Spitfire in a simple tailchase, and bring guns to bear in two or three turns".

 However in 1967, in The Hawker Hurricane I (Profile Publications, No. 111, an 18-page booklet), aviation author Francis K. Mason wrote:

 Much has been written of the relative manouevrability of the four principal Battle of Britain fighters.
 Published here for the first time are comparative turning radii attainable, resolved to a combat altitude of 10,000 feet—the most common area of combat chosen by the Hurricane pilots in 1940 ... if and when the choice was theirs.
 True airspeed, 300 m.p.h.